 Everything comes with specific colors.
 The sky is blue, clouds are white, leaves are green, roses are red, and violets are blue.
 Even children in kindergarten age know well about the difference of colors between any of those things (no offense to those who are colorblind).

 But things can be different if we pay a little bit more attention to those colors.
-The sky is not always blue because it can become orangish in the afternoon.
+The sky is not always blue because it can become orangeish in the afternoon.
 Leaves are also not always green, especially during the fall season.
 Even roses are not always red!

 Explaining those things to kindergarten children might be too advanced for their age, but we all as adults know the fact well.
-However, why do we still associate those specific colors to those things even though we fully understand that they are not always in pairs?
+However, why do we still associate those specific colors with those things even though we fully understand that they are not always in pairs?

 Now, try to ask your friends about the color of roses.
 Most of them, if not all, would answer with red without mentioning any other colors.
 Then, ask them to ask the same question to you and answer it with ‘orange’ without explaining it further.
 After that, ask them whether they feel like it’s wrong when they hear your answer.

-Most people would feel it wrong because red is the ‘main’ color of roses.
+Most people would feel it is wrong because red is the ‘main’ color of roses.
 It is the color that people mostly associate roses with.
 Nonetheless, you will still accept orange as the answer because you know it can be that too.
 Orange roses exist even though it is not as famous as red roses.

 But things will be different if someone says ‘dark blue’ or ‘grey.
 Even you will find that answer strange and ‘feel wrong’ with that answer.
 Now, apply it in choosing the right PowerPoint color palette for a presentation about roses.
 What colors do not make you feel wrong to include?
 That’s what it means to choose the right PowerPoint color palette.